-We provide comparisons with two existing methods in section 5.4.
-These have been chosen for the following reasons: i) the knickpoint-extracting algorithms are open-source (with the limitation of MATLAB licenses), ii) the methods are objective, reproducible and provides a quantification of knickpoint magnitude in order to compare it with our and iii) (Schwanghart and Scherler, 2014) is purely based on channel morphology while (Neely et al., 2017) uses the slope-area relationship and χ thus providing a reasonable comparison of our algorithm with the range of existing methods.
+We provide comparisons with two existing methods in Sect.
+5.4.
+These have been chosen for the following reasons: (i) the knickpoint-extracting algorithms are open source (with the limitation of MATLAB licences), (ii) the methods are objective, reproducible and provide a quantification of knickpoint magnitude in order to compare it with ours, and (iii) Schwanghart and Scherler (2014) is purely based on channel morphology, while Neely et al. (2017) use the slopearea relationship and χ , thus providing a reasonable comparison of our algorithm with the range of existing methods.